InstallComparePlatformAccordGitHub

 Default Tier

-Llama 4 Maverick via cost-optimized provider (OpenRouter)
+Llama 4 Maverick via cost-optimized provider for deep-reasoning steps that need the full context budget.

 Fast Tier